 What can you do to keep the spark alive?
 Brightman has some ideas.

 Communicate.
 Maybe sex is painful or uncomfortable.
-Talk to her about what feels good and what doesn't.
+Talk to them about what feels good and what doesn't.

 Experiment with lubricants.
 Many over-the-counter moisturizers help ease vaginal dryness.
 Try several till you find one you both like.

 Be patient.
-Just because she may not want sex now doesn't mean she never will again.
+Just because they may not want sex now doesn't mean they never will again.

 Find more articles, browse back issues, and read the current issue of "WebMD Magazine."